alex-desaram/alex-desaram.github.io/paper.md

 # The Case for Valuing Life — Loafing Against the Machine《为了珍惜生命》
 *Why rest, reflection, and rebellion are the antidotes to a dying world.*

 > "The world is moving too fast.
-Slow down and enjoy the scenery-- or miss life itself."
+Slow down and enjoy the scenery— or miss life itself."
 > — Lin Yutang, *The Importance of Living*

-I find a lot of different topics deeply interesting-- philosophy, geopolitics, China compared to the West, linguistics, and technology, just to mention a few.
+I find a lot of different topics deeply interesting— philosophy, geopolitics, China compared to the West, linguistics, and technology, just to mention a few.

-For a while, I didn't think there was anything unifying these ideas-- until I read *The Importance of Living* by 林语堂 (*Lín Yǔtáng*).
+For a while, I didn't think there was anything unifying these ideas— until I read *The Importance of Living* by 林语堂 (*Lín Yǔtáng*).

 While this piece may echo his work, these are all thoughts I've mulled over on high-speed rails, buses, planes, or just lying flat in bed.